tinijs/tinijs/apps/tinijs.dev/content/ui-posts/101 - get-started/index.md

 Components are also able to accommodate almost any design systems with as little effort as possible.
 This is achieved via a theming system; the concept is this:

 - Components are written **only once**, they are **headless** (without specific styles)
-- Themes are organized into **Families** (aka. design systems), families define their own base characteristics, for example: Bootstrap, Material, Fluent, Spectrum, ...
+- Themes are organized into **Families** (aka. design systems), families define their own base characteristics, for example: Bootstrap, Material, Fluent, ...
 - Upon the base characteristics, a family have style variants, called **Skins**, for example, the Bootstrap family may have: Light skin, Dark skin, ...
-- A so called **Theme** is a combination of a family and a skin, for example: `bootstrap/light`, `bootstrap/dark`, ...
+- A so called **Theme** is a combination of a family and a skin, for example: `bootstrap/light`, `material/dark`, ...

 With the theming concept in mind, any app can have these theming capabilities: